AustinT/mol_ga/README.md

    but it is possible for something to slip through.
    The GA might behave weirdly if the function returns different values for different SMILES strings for the same molecule.

+If any of these assumptions are not satisfied, this package might still run without crashing, but you could see unexpected behavior.

 ### What do you mean by "stateless"?